Career pillar

 Tactical Leadership

-In high-pressure environments, leaders often lack a repeatable system and find themselves "winging it" when they should be executing a clear plan.
-One unchecked assumption can derail a decade of arduous work;.
+In high-pressure environments, leaders "wing it" when they need a repeatable system.
+One unchecked assumption can derail a decade—then master the framewo

 Stop Winging It: The 4 "Culprits" Sabotaging Your Leadership